SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 3. Test the fallback mechanisms for reliability
 4. Fine-tune system prompts based on testing results
 5. Document the OpenRouter integration and free model capabilities
-6. Test the daily scheduler with various time configurations
+6. Test the daily scheduler with various optimal time configurations
+7. Analyze engagement metrics for posts at optimal times
-7. Deploy the scheduler to production using PM2
+8. Deploy the scheduler to production using PM2
-8. Monitor initial posts for engagement patterns
+9. Monitor initial posts for engagement patterns
 - What are the optimal time windows for maximum engagement based on audience analytics?
 - Should we implement more sophisticated scheduling algorithms based on engagement data?
 - Should we add support for skipping scheduled posts on certain days (e.g., holidays)?